 There are a couple of ways to increase your download speed

-How to boost your download speed with Folx:
+How to boost download speed with Folx:

 1. Download and install the application - it’s free, drag it to Applications folder